Eustace Chapuys

 Eustace Chapuys (/fr/; c.
-1489/90/92 – 21 January 1556) was a Savoyard diplomat who served as Imperial ambassador to England from 1529 until 1545 under Charles V. He is best known for his extensive and detailed correspondence.
+1489/90/92 – 21 January 1556) was a Savoyard diplomat and priest who served as Imperial ambassador to England from 1529 until 1545 under Charles V. He is best known for the extensive and detailed correspondence he wrote about the life of the court of Henry VIII immediately preceding and during the English Reformation.

 Early life and education

 Eustace Chapuys was the second son, and one of six children, of Louis Chapuys, a notary and syndic, and Guigonne Dupuys, who may have been of noble birth.
 It was believed that he was born between 1490 and 1492 in Annecy, then in the Duchy of Savoy, however his biographer, Lauren Mackay, has argued that this is far too late, and that it was more likely to be 1489.
 This would make him a more plausible eighteen years old when he entered university in 1507.
 Chapuys began his education at Annecy and from 1507, attended the University of Turin, where he remained for at least five years.
 Around 1512, having chosen law as a career, he continued his studies at the University of Valence.
 In early 1515, he attended the Sapienza University of Rome, where he attained the degree of doctor of civil and canon laws, and received the Pope's blessing.

 Chapuys was a humanist and acted as both friend, correspondent and patron to men of similar interests.
 He enjoyed the friendship of the Annecy humanists Claude Blancherose and Claude Dieudonné, the German Heinrich Cornelius Agrippa, and the English Thomas More and John Fisher.
 He corresponded with Erasmus, with whom he shared a deep mutual respect and admiration, although they never met.